chloeekk/chloeekk.github.io/posts/obsidian-plugins/index.md

 **How to enable**:
 Settings → Core plugins → Enable Daily notes

-**Detailed tutorial**: If you want to learn more about using Daily Notes, check out our [complete guide](https://chloevolution.com/posts/obsidian-daily-notes/).
+**Detailed tutorial**: If you want to learn more about using Daily Notes, see the [complete Obsidian Daily Notes guide](https://chloevolution.com/posts/obsidian-daily-notes/).

 ### Templates